Manasseh (tribal patriarch): Rabbinical interpretations

 In the Torah, the eventual precedence of the tribe of Ephraim is argued to derive from Joseph tricking Jacob, blind and on his deathbed, into blessing Ephraim before Manasseh.
 The text describing this blessing features a hapax legomenon: the Biblical Hebrew word שכל (sh-k-l), which Rabbinic literature interpreted esoterically; Some Rabbinic sources connect the term with sekhel (שֵׂכֶל, 'intellect' or 'wit') and view it as indicating that Jacob was entirely aware of who he was actually blessing.
 Other sources connect the term with shikkel, viewing it as signifying that Jacob was actually despoiling Manasseh in favour of Ephraim.
 It was also argued that it refers to the power of Jacob to instruct and guide the Holy Spirit.

 The Targum Pseudo-Jonathan argues that Manasseh had been a steward in Joseph's household, had acted as an interpreter between Joseph and his other brothers and that Manasseh had unusually great strength.

 Herbert Armstrong

-Author Herbert W. Armstrong of the Worldwide Church of God (1933 to 1986), in a book called The United States and Great Britain in Prophecy, claimed the United States was primarily descended from the Tribe of Manasseh after Assyrian captivity and subsequent migrations.
+Author Herbert W. Armstrong of the Worldwide Church of God (1933 to 1986), in a book called The United States and Great Britain in Prophecy, claimed the United States of America was primarily descended from the Tribe of Manasseh after Assyrian captivity and subsequent migrations.
 British Israelite theories are uniformly rejected by mainstream modern scholarship.
-Despite the absence of any credible evidence these theories still garner support from some fundamentalist Christians, e.g., the Philadelphia Church of God (pcg.church).
+Despite the absence of any credible evidence these theories still garner support from some fundamentalist Christians, e.g., the Philadelphia Church of God.